mbloch/mapshaper/docs/development/label-tool-design.md

 The tool's controls are split across two surfaces, because creation and typography differ both in kind and in when they are used.

-**Creation lives in the floating toolbar.** The two creation controls go in `FloatingToolbar` (`gui-floating-toolbar.mjs`) at bottom-centre, alongside undo/redo in `EditToolbar` — it already supports a stack of per-mode toolbars and its header comment anticipates this use.
+**Creation lives in the floating toolbar.** The creation controls (two at first; a third, for text blocks, is described in `text-annotation-design.md`) go in
+`FloatingToolbar` (`gui-floating-toolbar.mjs`) at bottom-centre, alongside undo/redo in `EditToolbar` — it already supports a stack of per-mode toolbars and its header comment anticipates this use.